Monday, July 24, 2023

 We also did the "Thanksgiving Plate" game wherein each kid was given a piece of plate with different cutout images of life, dogs, trees, foods and many more.
 They were asked to choose which of these photos they are thankful for and each group was interviewed of why they chose those pictures.
 It was amazing to listen and hear their genuine answers.
 Lastly, we announced the winners and had a group shot summarizing the happy and everlasting memories we had with them.

-Thank you to Mr. Abdou for introducing me to Mr. El from Mahsa University which opened new opportunities and enabled us to meet our new friends: Ms. Khadijah, Ms. Akifa and Mr. Ryoma.
+Thank you to Mr. Abdou, my university friend from the same alma mater(Ritsumeikan University) for introducing me to Mr. El from Mahsa University which opened new opportunities and enabled us to meet our new friends: Ms. Khadijah, Ms. Akifa and Mr. Ryoma.
 Thank you all for your support and kindness in making this volunteer project possible and fruitful!
 Thank you also to Mr. Steven for giving us the opportunity to spearhead our English Volunteer Activity with their spectacular kids.
 Special thanks to Mr. Ryoma for sponsoring the foods, drinks and the one-time donation.

 Friday, August 6, 2021